circadianmentalhealth/circadian-data-standards/readme-templates/README.md

 - John Smith
 - Su Key
 - Fiona Arias
-## Description:
+## Description
-Activity of fruit flies of different chronotypes: WT (control), ELF3 (early birds), BAM (night owls)
+Activity of fruit flies of 4 genotypes: **WT, CRY, GAL4, KIR** was monitored using video tracking software.
-was monitored using video tracking software.
-Flies were monitored under cyclic light conditions:
+The selected genotypes were supposed to mimic various chronotypes: control, arythmic, early birds and night olws.
-normal LD12:12, short days LD6:18 and long days LD18:6.
+Flies were entrained and monitored under cyclic light conditions: normal **LD12:12**, short days **LD6:18** and long days **LD18:6**.
 ## Start date: 2023-06-25
 > Dates should be in the ISO format YYYY-MM-DD